OpenBuildings/join-us/share-options.md

 Exercising
 ----------

-Exercising is the action when you use your share options to buy stock at your preferrable price and sell them at the current price in one operation.
+Exercising is the action when you use your share options to buy stock at your preferable price and sell them at the current price in one operation.

 You make a profit on the difference between the stock price when you started and the current stock price when you are exercising for each share option.